4 Hours of DARK Maya Civilization History Facts: Sleep Stories to Fall Asleep To

 Sleep stories build the framework.
 These books fill in the detail:

-- Breaking the Maya Code by Michael Coe — the story of how Maya hieroglyphics were deciphered.
-Reads like a detective story.
+- Breaking the Maya Code by Michael Coe: the gripping story of how the hieroglyphs were finally decoded.

 Books You Might Like